Branvier/branvier/README.md

 With Clean:

-- The View and Controller are the presentation layer.
+- The "Model" is broken into Source/Repository/Models.
 - All the global and data business-related operations goes to the Service.
 - All the local and view business-related operations goes to the Controller.
-- The "Model" is broken into Source/Repository/Models.
+- The View stays on the presentation layer.

 Overview: